Last Updated on January 14, 2022 by Grow with Bovees

 Set up your climbing equipment and make sure it is safe, supportive, and stable before climbing on it.
 Ensure that the climbing equipment you use does not damage the tree.

 First, start by removing any dead plant material from the tree’s base.

-Then, using your climbing gear if necessary, work your way up the tree, trimming any old fronds that are dead, damaged, hanging, or look unhealthy.
-You don’t need to prune the healthy green palm fronds as this doesn’t benefit the tree in any way.
+Then, using your climbing gear if necessary, work your way up the tree, cutting away any old fronds or seed pods that are dead, damaged, hanging, or look unhealthy.
+You don’t need to prune the healthy green fronds as this doesn’t benefit the tree in any way.

 Leave at least two rows of mature healthy fronds.
 A mature frond is one row below the current year’s fronds.